Compassionate hospice care for any age

 How to get started with Sparrow Hospice Services

 A physician referral is required for hospice admission.
 Patients or families can contact our intake office at 517.364.7200 to begin this process.
 Physicians can also call this number or fax a referral to 517.364.7054.
-Our intake office processes admissions for both our home hospice program as well as for the inpatient unit, Hospice House of Mid-Michigan, at the Sparrow Hospital St. Lawrence Campus.
+Our intake office processes admissions for both our home hospice program as well as for the inpatient unit, Hospice House of Mid-Michigan at E.W.
+Sparrow Hospital St. Lawrence.

 Your hospice team will include a physician, nurse case manager, and social worker and you may elect to include a certified nurse’s aide, spiritual counselor, music therapist, and/or volunteers.
 Consultation may be provided for dietary counseling and speech, occupational, and/or physical therapy.